Updated: 4 days ago

 8. Starting at the bottom of your rectangle (the short side), gently roll your dough all the to the other side.
 Lightly moisten the edge with water to seal it.

 9. With a pastry cutter or large knife, slice the dough in 1" - 1 1/4" increments.
-Reshape each slice so it's round, then place into your baking pan (4 across x 6 down).
+Reshape each slice so it's round, then place into your baking pan.
 Repeat steps 7-9 with the 2nd half of your dough and filling.
+You may need a second pan depending on how large you sliced your rolls.

 10. Cover pan with a damp towel or plastic wrap and place in a warm spot to rise again for 45 - 60 minutes until at least doubled in size.